Skip to main content

 CQ in this situation is not simply about recognising the local norm.
 It is also about questioning the very categories we use to explain what is happening.
 It asks us to stay conscious of how our own language influences what we decide is important.
 The point is not to throw out the kinship view but to treat it as one useful way of looking at things among several others.
 That reflective step, the willingness to examine and sometimes adjust our own thinking, is evaluation in action.

+At the team or ‘us’ level CQ turns to the small-group cultures that really are the heartbeat of the ADF.
+Think of platoons, squadrons and ships.
+Each service and environment creates its own version of teamwork.
 Navy crews in the tight confines of a ship at sea build dense, interdependent trust.
 Here technical skill and personal reliability cannot be separated.
 Army units spread across vast terrain lean more on initiative and adaptive judgment.
 Small teams often have to read intent and act decisively even when the situation is unclear.
 In the Royal Australian Air Force teams work inside tightly coupled systems.
 Aircrew, controllers, intelligence specialists and maintainers rely on one another in real time.
 High tempo and technical complexity make trust and timing essential along with shared understanding.
 Success comes less from individual heroics and more from precise coordination across the whole team.12

 Shared hardship and collective pride build cohesion.
 Yet every micro-culture carries risks.
-The doctrine is frank about toxic subcultures that can normalise deviance or silence dissent.13 Those lessons were written in blood during the Brereton Inquiry into misconduct in Afghanistan.
+The doctrine is frank about toxic subcultures that can normalise deviance or silence dissent.13 Those lessons were written in blood during the Brereton Inquiry into alleged misconduct in Afghanistan.

-The Inquiry revealed how the same strong bonds that make military teams feel like a family could sometimes make accountability much harder under pressure.
+The ‘us’ level also connects directly to the wider reforms Defence has been undertaking since the Brereton Inquiry.14 The Inquiry revealed how the same strong bonds that make military teams feel like a family could sometimes make accountability much harder under pressure.
 Informal authority, operational standing and peer loyalty carried enormous weight within small special forces patrols during Australian operations in Afghanistan between 2009 and 2013 under patrol commanders.
 Standards were usually understood.
 Yet they often became tangled up in the everyday realities of patrol life.
 Patrol members constantly had to balance loyalty to their mates, their personal reputation and their sense of belonging to the patrol.

+Over time those environments shape what feels reasonable to question and which concerns actually get heard.
+Problems are not always deliberately hidden.
+Sometimes they just fail to surface in ways that carry real influence.
 This does not mean leadership does not matter.
 But it does mean culture change cannot simply be declared from above.
 Norms are sustained or challenged right there in the everyday interactions.
 That is why clear communication and genuine accountability are so important.
 They make it far more likely that concerns are raised early and taken seriously instead of fading into the background of operational life.

 Culture is never separate from authority.
 It is expressed through it, especially when stress, ambiguity and moral strain are high.
+Leaders are therefore expected to foster transparency and ethical storytelling along with genuine mutual care.
+In that sense team culture becomes an ongoing test of moral leadership.

-Chapter 5 offers six practical cultural domains that help people make sense of unfamiliar environments.
+At the broadest ‘all’ level, CQ reaches far beyond the ADF itself.
+It brings partners, allies, adversaries and civilian populations into one shared field of understanding.
+Chapter 5 breaks this down by offering six practical cultural domains that help people make sense of unfamiliar environments.
 Human ecology looks at how geography and the natural world set both the opportunities and the limits for how communities live and act.
 Social organisation explores how people actually arrange life together, who relies on whom, who speaks for whom and how obligations are honoured.
 Political systems trace governance at every level, how different authorities overlap and how decisions really emerge from contest and compromise.
+Economic systems examine how people secure and distribute what they need, how work and exchange are organised, and how material life shapes relationships, pressure points and possibilities for action.
 Beliefs reveal the values and moral commitments that actually move people to act.
 Media shows how information is produced, shared and contested.

-By mapping these interlocking systems commanders can avoid costly misjudgements.
+By mapping these interlocking systems, commanders can avoid costly misjudgements.
 The doctrine echoes Sun Tzu’s ancient call to know yourself, your enemy and your environment.
 Yet it adds something important: understanding others is not only smart strategy but also a safeguard against misjudgement, excess and dehumanisation.15

 One example of how this works at the strategic level can be seen in Australia’s leadership of the Regional Assistance Mission to Solomon Islands, known as RAMSI, which began in 2003.
 Rather than rushing in with assumptions based on Western models of governance, planners took time to map the local cultural landscape.
 They examined human ecology, how the scattered islands and difficult terrain shaped daily life and movement.
 They studied social organisation, particularly the powerful wantok system of kinship and reciprocal obligations that often mattered more than formal institutions.
 They traced political systems built around big-man leadership and competing authorities.
 They paid attention to deeply held beliefs and the way information moved through communities.
 By understanding these interlocking domains, commanders were able to design an approach that respected local realities instead of imposing outside solutions.
 This careful mapping helped prevent many costly misjudgements and contributed to the mission’s long-term legitimacy and success.16